Our Team

 Rainy Sun

-Rainy Sun is a first-year PhD student with interests in Mandarin-English bilingual language development.
+Rainy Sun is a second-year PhD student with interests in Mandarin-English bilingual language development.
 She is a Mandarin-Chinese native speaker and a Korean language learner.
 Rainy obtained her MS in speech-language pathology from MGH Institute of Health Professions in Boston, MA.
 She then worked as an SLP for 2 years in rural Iowa and Minnesota as a generalist across multiple settings and domains.
 Rainy is excited to learn more about research after getting some initial experience from completing her master’s thesis.

 In her spare time, Rainy enjoys traveling, exploring restaurants, and spending time with her family.